-We understand that physical intervention of a nature which causes injury or distress to a pupil may be considered under child protection or disciplinary procedures.
+We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures.

-We recognise that touch is appropriate in the context or working with pupils, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundary.
+We recognise that touch is appropriate in the context of working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundary.

-35. Confidentiality, sharing information and GDPR
+13. Confidentiality, Sharing Information and GDPR